-A student recipient of Federal Title IV funds (i.e., Federal Pell, SEOG or TEACH grants or Perkins, Direct or PLUS loans) who withdraws from the school before completing 60% of the term is subject to the Return of Title IV Calculation to determine the percentage of Title IV funds required to be returned to the federal government.
+A student recipient of Federal Title IV funds (i.e., Federal Pell, SEOG, TEACH grants, Direct or PLUS loans) who withdraws from the school before completing 60% of the term is subject to the Return of Title IV Calculation to determine the percentage of Title IV funds required to be returned to the federal government.
 The Return of Title IV calculation is a federally mandated formula to determine how much federal funding was "earned" up to the time of withdrawal.

 The Title IV funds that were disbursed in excess of the earned amount must be returned to the federal government by the school and/or you.
 If a student received a refund from financial aid, which was to be used for education-related personal expenses or housing expenses, (s)he may be required to return a portion of those funds to the school.
-This portion represents funds that were intended to pay for education-related expenses through the end of the semester.
 The amount to be returned to the school will be determined by direct institutional costs, refunds received for non-school expenses and the funds that must be returned to the government.